 Introducing: Brand Camp

 A camp to stir the imaginations of future advertising renegades.

 It’s a place for brilliant minds to come together and spark each other.
-But unlike a storm, that comes and goes, a Brain Riot is meant to start a revolution.
+But unlike a storm, that comes and goes, a Brand Camp is meant to start a revolution.

 To create a lasting impact.
 To change our industry.

 Inspire, encourage, and galvanize

 more diverse youth to pursue a career in advertising by providing: